-(U) Underlying Medical Conditions That May Increase the Risk of Serious COVID-19 for Individuals of Any Age

-(U) Blood disorders (e.g., sickle cell disease or on blood thinners).

-(U) Chronic kidney disease as defined by your doctor.
+- (U) Underlying Medical Conditions That May Increase the Risk of Serious COVID-19 for Individuals of Any Age - (U) Blood disorders (e.g., sickle cell disease or on blood thinners). - (U) Chronic kidney disease as defined by your doctor.
 Patient has been told to avoid or reduce the dose of medications because of kidney disease, or is under treatment for kidney disease, including receiving dialysis.

+THAT ASSERDIFF OF OFFICIAL LICE ONLY

+The next five pages are denied in full and not provided.
-(U) Chronic liver disease as defined by your doctor (e.g., cirrhosis, chronic hepatitis).
-Patient has been told to avoid or reduce the dose of medications because of liver disease or is under treatment for liver disease.

-(U) Compromised immune system (immunosuppression) (e.g., seeing a doctor for cancer and treatment such as chemotherapy or radiation, received an organ or bone marrow transplant, taking high doses of corticosteroids or other immunosuppressant medications, HIV, or AIDS).

-(U) Current or recent pregnancy in the last two weeks.

-(U) Endocrine disorders (e.g., diabetes mellitus).

-(U) Metabolic disorders (such as inherited metabolic disorders and mitochondrial disorders).

-(U) Heart disease (such as congenital heart disease, congestive heart failure, and coronary artery disease).

-(U) Lung disease, including asthma or chronic obstructive pulmonary disease, (chronic bronchitis or emphysema) or other chronic conditions associated with impaired lung function or that require home oxygen.

-(U) Neurological, neurologic, and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle, such as cerebral palsy, epilepsy (seizure disorders), stroke, intellectual disability, moderate to severe developmental delay, muscular dystrophy, or spinal cord injury).
+- (U) Chronic liver disease as defined by your doctor (e.g., cirrhosis, chronic hepatitis).
+Patient has been told to avoid or reduce the dose of medications because of liver disease or is under treatment for liver disease. - (U) Compromised immune system (immunosuppression) (e.g., seeing a doctor for cancer and treatment such as chemotherapy or radiation, received an organ or bone marrow transplant, taking high doses of corticosteroids or other immunosuppressant medications, HIV, or AIDS). - (U) Current or recent pregnancy in the last two weeks. - (U) Endocrine disorders (e.g., diabetes mellitus). - (U) Metabolic disorders (such as inherited metabolic disorders and mitochondrial disorders). - (U) Heart disease (such as congenital heart disease, congestive heart failure, and coronary artery disease). - (U) Lung disease, including asthma or chronic obstructive pulmonary disease, (chronic bronchitis or emphysema) or other chronic conditions associated with impaired lung function or that require home oxygen. - (U) Neurological, neurologic, and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle, such as cerebral palsy, epilepsy (seizure disorders), stroke, intellectual disability, moderate to severe developmental delay, muscular dystrophy, or spinal cord injury).